 The skyscraper technique has three steps:

-Find top performing content.
 Search for heavily-shared articles that rank for the target keyword.
-Review the first page of search results for your primary keyword, and read through the highest ranked articles - especially those that rank as the Featured Snippet.
+Review the first page of search results for your primary keyword, and read through the highest-ranked articles – especially those that own the Featured Snippet.

 The cold emailing process takes time, but the payoff can be well worth it.